-Your own tilapia hatchery is easy AND economical to build and operate with our new manual
+Your own tilapia breeding operation is easy AND economical to build and operate with our new manual

-Why would you want to?
-Because you can supply all your own fingerlings and fry, and you have an additional income stream from selling fry and fingerlings to others.
+You can supply all your fingerlings and fry from your tilapia breeding operation, plus have an additional income stream from selling fry and fingerlings to others.

-To see why our hatchery technology works so well, watch this video (plus we’ll explain in just a bit):
+To see why our tilapia breeding technology works so well, watch this video (plus we’ll explain in just a bit):

 How Does A Tilapia Hatchery Benefit You?